RepsonaHQ/repsona-content-help/articles/004001000-requirements.en.md

 | iOS     | iOS 17 or later     | Supported (via app) |
 | Android | Android 11 or later | Supported (via app) |

-## Web Browsers
+## Web browsers

-When using the desktop web version, please use one of the supported browsers below.
+For the web app, use one of the supported browsers below.

 | Browser        | Requirements         | Status    |
 |----------------|----------------------|-----------|